-ITIC has developed a database of materials focused on tsunami preparedness and to support trainings.
+The International Tsunami Information Center (ITIC) has developed a database of materials focused on tsunami preparedness and to support trainings.
 The materials have been developed for various audiences, including teachers, students, community members and emergency officials.

-Click to visit the Awareness web pages and explore this valuable content.
+Click to visit and explore the Aware/Educate web pages.